Pearl Primus: Career

-Primus’ work continued to push boundaries as she re-developed another one of her debut pieces, Hard Time Blues (1945).
+Primus' work continued to push boundaries as she re-developed another one of her debut pieces, Hard Time Blues (1945).
 She choreographed this dance to a song by folk singer Josh White.
-The choreography for this piece, which was made in protest of sharecropping, truly represented Primus’ movement style.
+The choreography for this piece, which was made in protest of sharecropping, truly represented Primus' movement style.
 This piece was embellished with athletic jumps that defied gravity and amazed audiences.
 But Primus explained that jumping does not always symbolize joy.
 In this case, her powerful jumping symbolized the defiance, desperation, and anger of the sharecroppers which she experienced first-hand during her field studies.
 Primus believed that when observing the jumps in the choreography, it was important to pay attention to "the shape the body takes in the air".
 For Hard Time Blues, the shape of the body was a predictor of the emotional state of the poor sharecroppers.

 In 1946, Primus continued her journey on Broadway was invited to appear in the revival of the Broadway production Show Boat, choreographed by Helen Tamiris.
 Then, she was asked to choreograph a Broadway production called Calypso whose title became Caribbean Carnival.
 She also appeared at the Chicago Theatre in the 1947 revival of the Emperor Jones in the "Witch Doctor" role that Hemsley Winfield made famous.

 In 1947 Primus joined Jacob's Pillow and began her own program in which she reprised some of her works such as Hard Time Blues.
-In her program she also presented Three Spirituals entitled "Motherless Child", "Goin’ to tell God all my Trouble", and "In the Great Gettin’-up Mornin’."
-These pieces were rooted in Primus’ experience with black southern culture.
+In her program she also presented Three Spirituals entitled "Motherless Child", "Goin' to tell God all my Trouble", and "In the Great Gettin'-up Mornin'."
+These pieces were rooted in Primus' experience with black southern culture.
 This cannon of Negro spirituals, also referred to as "sorrow songs" branched from slave culture, which at the time was a prominent source of inspiration for many contemporary dance artists.

 Following this show and many subsequent recitals, Primus toured the nation with The Primus Company.
 While on the university and college circuit, Primus performed at Fisk University in 1948, where Dr. Charles S. Johnson, a member of Rosenwald Foundation board, was president.
 He was so impressed with the power of her interpretive African dances that he asked her when she had last visited Africa.
 She replied that she had never done so.
 She then became the last recipient of the major Rosenwald fellowships and received the most money ($4000) ever given.
 After receiving this funding, Primus originally proposed to develop a dance project based on James Weldon Johnsons work "God's Trombones.
 But instead she decided to conduct an 18-month research and study tour of the Gold Coast, Angola, Cameroons, Liberia, Senegal and the Belgian Congo.
-On December 5, 1948, dancer Pearl Primus closed a successful return engagement at the Café Society nightclub in New York City before heading off to Africa.
+On December 5, 1948, Primus closed a successful return engagement at the Café Society nightclub in New York City before heading off to Africa.